sfrias/network-intrusion-webinar/README.md

 ### Docker Image

-We also have a Docker image you can use to run the notebooks in the webinar.
+We have built a Docker image you can pull to run the notebooks in the repo.
+The image is available here:

-## Notebooks:
+## In this Repo

+You will find the following notebooks:

-* `exploratory-data-analysis.ipynb`: In this notebook we use Plotly's Python API to explore the KDD Cup 99 dataset.
+* `exploratory-data-analysis.ipynb`: We use Plotly's Python API to explore the KDD Cup 99 dataset.

 * `intrusion-classification-model-build.ipynb`: Following data exploration, we develop a few models to identify potential attacks from normal connections.
 We interpret how the different models make their classification decisions using the model interpretation library [Skater](https://github.com/datascienceinc/Skater)